“And now, our God, we give thanks to you and praise your glorious name.”

 - There is light fellowship, food selections, and coffee after this Mass in the Saint Miriam Café in the Undercroft

 The focus for our early “Family Mass” is on children and their families.
-A Children’s Homily is presented after the reading of the Gospel and then PREP (Formally CCD) takes place and the children exit the Sanctuary to join their teachers.
+A Children’s Homily is presented after the reading of the Gospel and then CFF (Formally CCD) takes place and the children exit the Sanctuary to join their teachers.
 While this Mass is a bit shorter overall, it is primarily attributed to having no sung Mass parts, no Meditation hymn, a ‘said’ Eucharistic Canon, with no Choir, etc. This is also an incense-Free Mass.
 The basic outline is as follows:

 - Prelude Music until 8:58am

 - Proclamation of the Gospel (from the Ambo)

 - Children’s Homily Only (Sept-June)

 - The Children give their offering envelopes and then depart to CFF classes

 - Parents and family remain for the Mass

 - Holy Communion is brought to the children in their classrooms for those eligible to receive